When to Visit

 Summer – December, January, February – The warmest months coincides with when New Zealanders also take their summer holidays, so a great time to meet the locals.
 Daylight hours are longer during summer, especially in the south, great for packing more adventure into short itineraries.
 Average temperature highs for this time of year are 25 °C in the north and 22 °C in the south, with lows between 12 and 13 °C.

 Autumn – March, April, May –The weather is slightly cooler, but settled, meaning you can have crisp mornings with beautiful blue sky days.
-The cooler weather brings on a brilliant display of autumn leaf colour, especially in the South Island.
+The cooler weather brings on a brilliant display of autumn leaf color, especially in the South Island.
 Average temperature highs for this time of year are 20 °C in the north and 17 °C in the south, with lows between 7 and 11 °C.

 Winter – June, July, August – In parts of the South Island and around Tongariro National Park you’ll see spectacular snow-capped peaks.
 The roads are snow-free and safe to drive on, with the exceptions of certain alpine passes after the occasional heavy snowfall.
 Average temperature highs for this time of year are 15 °C in the north and 10 °C in the south, with lows between 2 and 6 °C.